mat7ias/awesome-golem/README.md

 ### Provider:
 Follow the [Provider section](https://handbook.golem.network/provider-tutorials/provider-tutorial) of our handbook, below are the quick install instructions if you meet the prerequisites (Ubuntu 18.04 and 20.04 with Intel CPU):

-1. Installation: `curl -sSf https://join.golem.network/as-provider | bash -`
+1. Installation: `curl -sSf https://join.golem.network/as-provider | bash -` after which you'll see our [start animation](https://user-images.githubusercontent.com/35585644/96857058-d7817900-145e-11eb-9d02-69614d6f8a29.gif).
 2. Start the Golem Sneak Peak provider release: `golemsp run`
 3. DONE!
-Your node should now be running, Check your node's status with `golemsp status`
+Your node should now be running.
+Check your node's status with `golemsp status`

 ## Testnet NGNT and Ether